fosayi/cx-interview-questions/shopping_basket/readme.md

 # To source your virtualenv
 pipenv shell

-# install unittest2 for py3
+# install unittest2 for py3 and pytest
 pipenv install unittest2
+pipenv install pytest

 # Go into the shopping basket dir
 cd cx-interview-questions/shopping_basket